Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Discussion

 \section{Discussion}

-Comparing the marine sample predictions in Figures \ref{fig:10Be_time_avg} and \ref{fig:10Be_time_GCR}, it is evident that prolonged and periodic exposure to HEPs is necessary for cold cloud encounters lasting less than $\sim$1 Myrs to be detectable in ocean sediments and in iron-manganese crusts.
-An event lasting as short as 5-10 kyrs could be resolved using ocean sediment records, if the timing of the event can be constrained to narrow the sampling period.
-A 10 kyr 20\% HEP/80\% GCR signal cannot be detected in iron-manganese crust records due to the signal's short duration relative to the samples' 500-kyr time integrations.
+Comparing the {{modeled signal}} in Figures \ref{fig:10Be_time_avg}, {\ref{fig:10Be_time_HEPs_SN},} and \ref{fig:10Be_time_GCR}, it is evident that prolonged and periodic exposure to HEPs is necessary for interstellar cloud encounters lasting less than $\sim$1 Myr to be detectable in geologic archives.
+A crossing as short as 5-10 kyrs {which exposes Earth to HEPs} could be resolved using ocean sediment {or ice core} records if the timing of the event can be constrained to narrow the sampling period.
+A cloud crossing lasting $\leq\sim$10 kyrs cannot be detected in Fe-Mn crusts with 0.3-Myr time integrations.

-Detectability of a cold cloud encounter also depends on the density and extension of the cloud.
-If the heliosphere crossed through a very thin or filamentary cloud, a crossing event may have occurred on a timescale of $\sim$100 years and would not be detectable in iron-manganese crust records.
-We find that high-resolution archives, such as those available in ocean sediment cores, are necessary to detect such a short-lived encounter.
-Long-lived encounters, on the other hand, may have their detectability compromised if the cold cloud has a high enough density to attenuate GCRs to within typical variability.

 As discussed in Section \ref{sec:intro}, \cite{poluianov_detectability_2025} find that lunar samples of $^{26}\text{Al}$ can only detect crossing events lasting $\sim$100 kyr.
-At a relative velocity of 20 pc/Myr, this would require a crossing through a $\sim$2 pc cold cloud.
-Similarly, we find that a crossing must last on the order of 100 kyrs-1 Myr to be detected using iron-manganese crust samples of $^{10}\text{Be}.$ \cite{koll_cosmogenic_2025} also do not see anomalous increases of $^{10}\text{Be}$ in iron-manganese crusts 2-3 Mya or 6-7 Mya, as proposed by \cite{opher_possible_2024} and \cite{opher_passage_2024}.
-Our results suggest that, if cloud crossings occurred 2-3 or 6-7 Mya, they would need to have lasted on the order of $10^4$ years or shorter as to not be detected using these archives.
-However, events lasting as short as 100-1000 years (corresponding to cloud extensions between hundreds to thousands of AU) could be detected using ocean sediment measurements if Earth is exposed to HEPs.
+At a relative velocity of 20 km/s, this would require crossing through a $\sim$2 pc cold cloud.
+Similarly, we find that a crossing must last on the order of 100 kyrs-1 Myr to be detected using Fe-Mn crust samples of $^{10}\text{Be}.$ \cite{koll_cosmogenic_2025} also do not see anomalous increases of $^{10}\text{Be}$ in Fe-Mn crusts 2-3 Ma or 6-7 Ma, as proposed by \cite{opher_possible_2024} and \cite{opher_passage_2024}. {Sediment data do not show prolonged changes in $^{10}\text{Be}$ (relative to terrestrial variations in the geomagnetic field) from 0-4 Ma either \citep{valet_geomagnetic_2025}.} Our results suggest that, if cloud crossings occurred 2-3 or 6-7 Ma, they would need to have lasted on the order of $10$ kyrs or shorter as to not be detected using these archives.